ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:**

-\# - Can not execute a DDL synchronization for a table using eager mode replication.
+\# - Cannot execute a DDL synchronization for a table using eager mode replication.

 **Action:**